Are you blogging for business and not getting the desired results? Well, you are not alone.

 - Talking down to your readers.
 Potential clients and referral sources like lawyers who are confident.
 They hate lawyers that are arrogant.

-If you are blogging you should be reading Copyblogger.
-It is the top blog for learning blogging skills.
 I wrote a regular monthly column for Roads and Bridges Magazine for 24 years.
 I can assure you that my writing improved over time.
 Your blogging will improve over time also.